 - Reducing water and energy use through simple practices such as not leaving electrical equipment on standby;or leaving taps dripping.

 Our office is located in the centre of Cheltenham, close to public transport hubs which facilitates maximum use of public transport, cycling and walking to work for both staff and visitors.
 We acknowledge that not all staff, in all circumstances, can use public transport but the use of cars should be minimised as far as is practical.
 Ethical Screening has signed up to the government’s cycle to work scheme (Cyclescheme) which enables employees to buy a bike tax-free and to pay via deductions from their monthly salary.
-At present, all our employees walk, cycle, or use public transport to get to and from work.

 When travelling for business purposes, maximum use should be made of public transport (trains and buses) at all times.
 Employees with meetings in London typically travel by train using the underground and buses for onward travel.
 However, we accept that some of our clients live in remote areas, or that sometimes a series of meetings on the same day with clients in different locations will only be possible by travelling by car.